|Les Roses, Gites De Bernet||Self Catering||Flexible||2||4||1||Baby cot is available on request|

 Electric central heating is available.
 An additional charge may be made outside of summer months.

-A tv & dvd player provider.
+A tv & dvd player is provided.
 Indoor and outdoor games, toys and books for children are available.

 Outside is a terrace and private garden, with sun awning, a garden table, chairs and a bbq.